America's Oldest Collegiate Conference

 MIAA member schools are active in Division III of the NCAA, both as participants and tournament hosts, as well as being involved in the governance of the Association.

-Since 1990, MIAA member colleges have won 21 national Division III championships.
+Since 1990, MIAA member colleges have won 23 national Division III championships.
 NCAA Division III history was made in 1991-92 when the MIAA claimed two national championships in basketball -- Calvin the men’s title and Alma the women’s.
-The league has had 97 individual NCAA national championship performances since 1978.
+During the decade of the 2010s, MIAA teams have been the NCAA volleyball champion four times, Calvin in 2010, 2013 and 2016 and Hope in 2014.
+The league has had 98 individual NCAA national championship performances since 1978.

 MIAA members have hosted NCAA national championship events in baseball, men’s and women’s basketball, men’s and women’s cross country, men’s golf, women’s golf, volleyball, men’s and women’s swimming/diving, men’s and women’s tennis and men’s track.